 Trains are the fastest way to travel from Copenhagen to Odense and probably the best way to travel when seeing the Andersen sights from Copenhagen on a day-trip excursion.
 Trains are fast but expensive.
 However, with a bit of planning and advance reservations, a DSB Orange ticket may be the cheapest transportation option from Copenhagen to Odense.

-Trains connect Copenhagen main train station (København H) and Odense St. two to three times per hour.
-Journey times may be as fast as 1:14 but around 1:40 is more common and especially on weekends may be as slow as 1:50.
+Trains connect Copenhagen’s main train station (København H) and Odense St. two to three times per hour.
+Journey times may be as fast as 1:11 but around 1:40 is more common.

-The full, one-way fare is a rather pricey DKK278 (DKK428 in First Class) for the ride from Copenhagen to Odense.
+The full, one-way fare is a rather pricey DKK299 (DKK479 in First Class) for the ride from Copenhagen to Odense.
 However, DSB Orange tickets may be as cheap as DKK79 for advance reservations.

 Families also save on Danish railways.
 Up to two children under 12 travel for free with an adult using a valid full-fare ticket.
-Children 12 to 16 pay half the adult fare.
+Children 12 to 15 pay half the adult fare, while youths 16 – 25 also receive discounts (around 25%).

 DSB Minigruppe tickets give savings to 3 to 7 traveling together.